pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 "What will you do now.
 Do you know?
 Have you thought?"

 We don't really know.
 The future is unknown - and that is a good thing.
 We'll take it as it comes and mould it if we can.
 Our private time is almost up.
-We bid farewell; we will of course be back.
+We bid farewell; we will of course be back - perhaps with an answer to Garren's question.

 We head out, thanking people as we go, assuring them of our return, and outside Gnog checks with Arxcis, "I hope that wasn't too much..." - he's fine.
 Our attention turns to Vajra.
 Cedric tells us she's not at the tower.
 It's her day off!
 She was at home when he last saw her.
 We figure we'll try the house - if she's not there, never mind.
 We get nearby, but the apartment is high up.
 Gnog tries the sending stone to Vajra - "Hi, we are in town.
 If you are not busy and would like company, we could meet for a picnic or something!"